tardate/LittleArduinoProjects/README.md

 # 193 Little Arduino Projects
-> Latest addition:sparkles: [PovShakeStickKit](./Electronics101/PovShakeStickKit) - build and investigate an AT89S52-based "shake stick" kit
+> Latest addition:sparkles: [ESP8266/DIYDevBoard](./playground/ESP8266/DIYDevBoard) - a DIY devboard for an ESP-01 ESP8266

 Just my collection of electronics projects, many involving an Arduino in one way or another.